lejenome/lejenome.github.io/_posts/2017-07-30-github-webhook.md

 <script src="https://gist.github.com/lejenome/2ee7f1f47b9800140c57b51c1474439f.js"></script>

-After adding this file to your server, you need to make the following changes before adding the webhook to github:
+After adding this file to your server, you need to make the following changes before adding the webhook to GitHub:

 - Sett ``SECRET_TOKEN`` to a randomly generated token.
 You can use this command to generate a truly random secure token on Linux: